"Corrections Officer - not your average job"

 Visit your local library to use the public access computers; or

 Visit the closest Worksource external link location.
 In King County there are three Worksource Centers and five Worksource Affiliates.
 Worksource provides computers with internet access, phones and fax machines for job search purposes.
 Call 1-877-872-5267 for the nearest Worksource location.

 Thank you again for you interest in employment with King County Adult and Juvenile Detention.
 For more information, please call 206-477-2400 or go to http://kingcounty.gov/jobs.

-If you have been denied employment with the Department of Adult and Juvenile Detention (DAJD) and you would like to appeal the denial decision, please follow the following steps:
+If you have been denied employment with the Department of Adult and Juvenile Detention (DAJD) and you would like to appeal the denial decision, you have 30 days from the date of denial to submit your appeal.
+Please follow the following steps: